People

 Faye Orcales, BS

 Faye received her undergraduate degree from San Francisco State University (SFSU) where she majored in Cell and Molecular Biology.
 At SFSU, she used machine learning to conduct research on the fitness costs of the hepatitis C virus and antibiotic resistance in E. coli.
-In the Liao Lab, she is studying the complex pathogenesis of hidradenitis suppurativa using spatial transcriptomics and proteomics.
+In the Liao lab, she is studying the complex pathogenesis of hidradenitis suppurativa using spatial transcriptomics and proteomics.
 In her free time, she loves to explore the diverse restaurants San Francisco has to offer.
 She also enjoys playing tennis and video games.

 Jonathan Suh